How to Visit the Jade Dragon Snow Mountain

 Where is the Jade Dragon Snow Mountain?

-Also called Mount Yulong, the Jade Dragon Snow Mountain is located in the Yunnan Province of China, more specifically in Yulong Naxi Autonomous County, Lijiang.
+Also called Mount Yulong, the Jade Dragon Snow Mountain is located in the Yunnan Province of China where we spent two weeks, more specifically in Yulong Naxi Autonomous County, Lijiang.
 At one end, it borders one side of the Jinsha River in the Tiger Leaping Gorge, one of the most beautiful trekking routes in all of China.
 The mountain can be seen from Lijiang ancient town and makes for quite the picturesque scene.
+One other immensely beautiful region of Yunnan is the area of the Yuanyang rice terraces.

 Having trouble booking internal flights in China?
 Choose Kiwi!